Sudo-Ivan/rns-status-page/README.md

 ## How it works

-1. starts `rnsd` in a seperate thread, unless `--no-rnsd` flag is used which it will use existing instance.
+1. starts `rnsd` in a seperate thread, unless `--no-rnsd` flag is used which it will use existing shared connection or rnsd instance.
 2. uses `rnstatus` to get the status of the Reticulum network using provided config file.
 3. Flask and Gunicorn are used to serve the status page and API.